f4exb/sdrangel/plugins/channel/udpsrc/readme.md

 This is the spectrum display of the channel signal after bandpass filtering.
 Please refer to the Spectrum display description for details.

-This spectrum is centered on the center frequency of the channel (center frequency of reception + channel shift) and is that of a complex signal i.e. there are positive and negative frequency.
+This spectrum is centered on the center frequency of the channel (center frequency of reception + channel shift) and is that of a complex signal i.e. there are positive and negative frequencies.
 The width of the spectrum is proportional of the sample rate.
 That is for a sample rate of S samples per seconds the spectrum spans from -S/2 to +S/2 Hz.